 Teachers are paid 17% less than other professionals with similar training.

 We recognize the importance of changing policy in the journey towards fair teacher compensation.
 We have pushed for governors across the country to make real changes in teacher pay and education funding in their home states.
 We have rallied support for legislation that takes positive steps towards improving the wages and perceptions of teachers across the country.
-We have tracked states’ plans to improve compensation through their state equity plans (read our full report, Tackling the Challenge of Raising Teacher pay, State by State), and created tools to help constituents participate in the legislation process.
-We have worked to raise awareness about teachers who have to work second jobs through published opinions in the Washington Post, the New York Times, and the San Francisco Chronicle.
+We have tracked states’ plans to improve compensation through their state equity plans (read our full report, Tackling the Challenge of Raising Teacher pay, State by State) and created tools to help constituents participate in the legislation process.
+We have worked to raise awareness about teachers who have to work second jobs through published opinions in The Washington Post, The New York Times, and The San Francisco Chronicle.
 And we have produced short films that give real teachers the chance to tell their stories in their own words.

 We are thrilled to see the important work that Landed is doing to support teachers who want to live in the communities where they work.
 Despite increases in cost of living, teacher pay has declined over the past 40 years while housing prices have skyrocketed in many cities around the country.

 Landed’s work is an essential step on the path towards elevating the teaching profession and ensuring teachers can stay in the communities where they teach.
 We are so pleased to have Landed on this journey with us.